Does the electrical wiring at your property need to be checked or replaced?

 The green and yellow wire is the protective earth wire that sends residual electric current into the ground to help prevent electrical shock.

-The single phase line (where your main source of electricity comes from) will be the brown coloured wire (these used to be red wires when installed before 2004).
+The single phase line (where your main source of electricity comes from) will be the red coloured wire (in three phase installations they are red, white and blue).

 If your wire colours are different, you can see the casing deteriorating or you can see live wire poking through the casing at any point you should call a professional electrician to fix the issue and assess the safety of your building’s electrical system.